DSLucas19/BLOG/src/content/posts/2blog.md

 ---
-title: Not all failure means failure
+title: Not All Failure Means Failure
 published: 2025-21-12
 description: The story that I shouldn't write about
 tags: [Blog,Life]